-Story behind the existence of NAT is that using IPV4 i.e 32 bit, which will give around 4.2 billion unique IP’s, In which it is impossible to accommodate 7 billion* No of devices used by an individual in the world, Solution to keep using IPV4 yet, get more devices on internet is NAT.
+The story behind the existence of NAT is that using IPV4, i.e. 32 bit, which will give around 4.2 billion unique IP’s, In which it is impossible to accommodate 7 billion* No of devices used by an individual in the world, Solution to keep using IPV4 yet, get more devices on the internet is NAT.
 NAT processes in which one or more Local IP address is translated into one or Global IP addresses and vice versa in order to provide internet access to the local hosts.
 Generally, a border router or firewall will be configured for NAT.
 In this article, we will learn about the different types of NAT in detail.

-- Inside local address: Private IP address, assigned to a host on inside (local) network, it is inside host as seen from inside network.
-This IP address is assigned by the router connected to a group of devices, it is not accessible from the internet.
+- Inside local address: Private IP address, assigned to a host on the inside (local) network, it is inside host as seen from the inside network.
+This IP address is assigned by the router connected to a group of devices; it is not accessible from the internet.
 All addresses starting from 192.168.x.x and 10.x.x.x are reserved for private IP addresses.
-We can use any IP within range without being worried about, some other device is using the same.
+We can use any IP within range without being worried about it; some other device is using the same.

 - Outside local address: Actual IP of the remote host, after NAT translation.